Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.89 team ERA ranks eighth among all league pitching staffs.
+- The Mariners have the eighth-ranked team ERA across all MLB pitching staffs (3.87).

-- Mariners pitchers combine to allow 115 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Woo makes the start for the Mariners, his 10th of the season.
+He is 1-3 with a 4.91 ERA and 54 strikeouts in 44 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Toronto Blue Jays, allowing five earned runs while surrendering eight hits.
+- His most recent appearance came on Sunday against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while giving up four hits.

+- In nine games this season, the 23-year-old has a 4.91 ERA and 11 strikeouts per nine innings, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.